• Skip to main content

 Districts such as Old Town, The Avenues, Newland, Botanic and Victoria Park all have the potential for professional lets, family lets, shared accommodation and student lets depending on the area in question.
 It’s not too difficult to find property at or below the Hull average house price in these areas.

-Yields here are some of the best in Hull: HU1 offers 4.9%, HU2 offers 7.1%, while the HU9 area to the of the centre east offers 6.8%.
+Yields here are some of the best in Hull: HU1 offers 4.9%, HU2 offers 7.1%, while the HU9 area to the east of the centre offers 6.8%.

 West Hull